 Environmental management can only do so much for tick control.
 Your next step is to apply a treatment to your horse.
 One option is to use a spot-on application that provides tick repellent action for up to 14 days.
 Topical spot-on products also provide protection against flies, gnats and mosquitoes, and have residual effects, so they’re perfect if you can’t check on your horse daily.

-Many fly sprays that contain a tick claim, such as Ambush Insecticide & Repellent, are available that can be applied to help keep ticks from getting on or attaching to your horse.
+Many fly sprays that contain a tick claim are available that can be applied to help keep ticks from getting on or attaching to your horse.
 Products containing permethrin seem to be the most effective at tick repellency.
 Don’t count on herbal and essential oil preparations; most of them have no evidence of true effectiveness.
 Sprays need to be applied as directed with regard to frequency and timing, such as after a bath.
 Some sprays provide short-term residual action, while others require frequent application.

 Balms and roll-on treatments can also help, especially around the ears and throatlatch, but make sure to stick to treatments that are approved for horses.
 Don’t mix and match products without checking with your veterinarian to make sure that they can be used together.